beancount/docs/docs/external_contributions.md

 [<u>jmgilman/bdantic</u>](https://github.com/jmgilman/bdantic): A package for extending beancount with [<u>pydantic</u>](https://pydantic-docs.helpmanual.io/).
 With this package you can convert your ledger to JSON, and more.

-[<u>autobean/refactor</u>](https://github.com/SEIAROTg/autobean/tree/master/autobean/refactor) (SEIAROTg): Tooling to programmatically edit one's ledger, including formatting, sorting, refactoring, rearranging accounts, optimizing via plugins, migration from v2, inserting transactions in a ledger on import, and more.
+[<u>autobean/refactor</u>](https://github.com/SEIAROTg/autobean/tree/master/autobean/refactor) (Archimedes Smith): Tooling to programmatically edit one's ledger, including formatting, sorting, refactoring, rearranging accounts, optimizing via plugins, migration from v2, inserting transactions in a ledger on import, and more.

 [<u>seltzered/beancolage</u>](https://github.com/seltzered/beancolage) (Vivek Gani): An Eclipse Theia (vendor-agnostic vscode) app that tries to bundle existing beancount-based packages such as vscode-beancount and Fava.

+[<u>aaronstacy.com/personal-finances-dashboard</u>](http://aaronstacy.com/personal-finances-dashboard/) : HTML + D3.js visualization dashboard for Beancount data.

 ## Mobile/Phone Data Entry<a id="mobilephone-data-entry"></a>